-Charles’ battalion would go on to fight in the Battle of Passchendaele that summer, although he escaped it himself being in training, before returning to the Somme in October.
+Charles’ battalion would go on to fight in the area South of Ypres before returning to the Somme in October.
 His descriptions of the now four-month old battle-field are hauntingly familiar.

 “A vast sea of mud and slime, not a tree or a building of any form in sight: not a tree stump even a foot high, not a blade of grass.”